AhmedMuhAshraf/Bazel_Exercise/README.md

 &nbsp;&nbsp;WORKSPACE  <br />
 &nbsp;&nbsp;.bazelrc  <br />

- ## Also there is another external repo (external dependency) that we load it remotely you can find at : https://github.com/AhmedMuhAshraf/Bazel_stringLib
+ ## Also there is another external repo (external dependency) that we load it remotely (No Need to clone bazel will do it intrnally) you can find at : https://github.com/AhmedMuhAshraf/Bazel_stringLib
  ### The structure is as follow :
  Bazel_stringLib  <br />
 &nbsp;&nbsp;inc  <br />